troykyo/dssloopholes.github.io/category/business/Developing competencies.md

-﻿## Developing competencies
+﻿## Developing Competencies

-Developing competencies in the fashion domain refers to the process of acquiring, enhancing, and nurturing the skills and competencies required to create a compelling value proposition.
+Developing Competencies in the fashion domain refers to the process of acquiring, enhancing, and nurturing the skills and competencies required to create a compelling value proposition.
 It involves identifying the key skills and knowledge gaps within an organization or ecosystem and implementing strategies to develop those competencies.

 #### Identifying Required Competencies